 Though most visitors head straight to Lisbon, the capital, for many the biggest lure is Porto, with its famous port wine production.
 There are some great day trips worth taking from Porto and connections are good for getting to Galicia in northern Spain.

 Madrid and Porto are poorly connected by bus and train, with a ten-hour bus journey your only way by land.
 It doesn't even make a lot of sense to break up the journey either because the best options en route is Salamanca in Spain or Coimbra in Portugal, but journey times are still long.
 Both cities are famous university towns with some beautiful architecture and a vibrant student scene and are worthwhile stops in their own right, but they don't really save you anytime.

-If there aren't any stops en route that interest you, my suggestion would be to fly - either to Porto itself or to Lisbon and take the train from Lisbon to Porto.
+If there aren't any stops en route that interest you, a good suggestion would be to fly, either to Porto itself or to Lisbon and take the train from Lisbon to Porto.

 Porto airport is well connected to the city center by metro, making flying an easy option and a lot quicker than any other form of transport.

-The ten-hour journey from Porto to Madrid costs just over 50 euros.
+It's a ten-hour journey from Porto to Madrid.
 The route is run by ALSA.
 The bus stops in Salamanca and Aveiro on the way, both worthy stops if you don't want to take the entire journey non-stop.

-The 600km journey from Porto to Madrid takes about six hours.
+The 600km (373 Mile) journey by car from Porto to Madrid takes about six hours.
 Take the A7, A24, A-52, A-6.
 These are toll roads.
 Go via Salamanca and consider a slight detour to Coimbra.